St. John’s Layover, Wild Cliffs & Culinary Flavours

 📍 Quidi Vidi → Downtown St. John’s

-End your day back in Quidi Vidi with dinner at Mallard Cottage, where seasonal local dishes and historic charm meet.
+Head back toward Quidi Vidi for dinner at Mallard Cottage, where seasonal Newfoundland ingredients meet historic charm.

 Why I Love This Layover